-I couldn’t remember the pivotal moment in my writing career anymore, but something had changed in me between high school and college.
+I can’t remember the pivotal moment in my writing career anymore.
+But something changed in me between high school and college.

-In high school, I was writing because I had so many stories inside of me.
-Words flew out of me all the time and I cared less about who read them.
-Not many people read my work and I smiled at that fact.
-I never cared.
-I kept my manuscripts, all three of them, behind closed doors.
-No one was allowed to see them except for one person: Lily.
+In high school, I wrote because I had so many stories inside of me.
+I cared less about who read them.
+I kept my manuscripts – all three of them – behind closed doors.
+No one saw them except for one person: Lily.
 She, in fact, turned my first novel down.
 It’s too boring and confusing, she had said.

-After that, I researched more on writing and publishing.
-My dreams got crushed when I realized it’ll take at least five years for my first novel to be good enough to send to a literary agent.
+I researched writing and publishing more.
+My dreams got crushed when I realized it’d take at least five years to get a literary agent.

-I wanted my book published with paychecks enough to pay bills before I graduated college, but that became a far-fetched dream.
-Perhaps, I should’ve realized how crazy my dreams were.
+I wanted my book published before I graduated college, but that was a far-fetched dream.
+Perhaps I should’ve realized how crazy my dreams were.

 But I didn’t stop.

-I changed my perception when college slapped me in the face.
+I changed my perception again when college slapped me in the face.
 Sitting in a room with other writers who were on the same level or higher was intimidating to say the least.
 Thoughts of failing as a writer slipped into my head more than they should’ve.

 But I didn’t stop.

 I kept on writing, editing, reading, and researching, which seemed to be a pattern in all determined writers.
-You couldn’t get into the field unless you know the field.
+No one got into the field unless they knew the field.
 So, I wrote, edited, and researched every day.

 I knew about the writer’s platform and how little publishing companies helped sell a book.
 I researched the top writers in America and wrote down their publishers.
 I made sure I knew more about the writing field even if it brought my confidence down even more.